steffenhaug/skald/README.txt

 -------
-x Env module with lazy static global scope. x Add tuples.
+x Env module with lazy static global scope. x Add tuples. x Add pattern matching.
-- Add pattern matching.
+- Make functions use pattern matching to bind arguments.
-- Add interning of identifiers
+- Add interning of identifiers.
+  - Remove all the (currently necessary) copying of strings.
 - Add pattern matching funciton definitions by transforming the AST.
 - Add a module system.